Across the Commonwealth there are 15 CoCs eligible to apply for money from HUD to help homeless people.

-DHCD manages 1 of the 16 HUD approved Continuums of Care across the Commonwealth and applies for homeless assistance funds annually in what is known as the Balance of State CoC.
-CoC membership is open to anyone interested in ending homelessness in the CoC’s geographic area.
-Members include other state agencies, many private non-profit homeless service provider organizations, other private non-profit organizations, and individuals.
+DHCD manages 1 of the 15 HUD approved Continuums of Care across the Commonwealth and applies for homeless assistance funds annually in what is known as the Balance of State CoC.
+CoC membership is open to anyone interested in ending homelessness in the CoC’s area.
+Members include other state agencies, many private non-profit homeless service provider organizations, other private non-profit organizations, faith based organizations, and individuals.

 About Our Continuum of Care

-Each year DHCD analyzes the data on homeless persons reported by homeless service providers together with the data collected by local police departments which participate in our annual Point in Time Count of homeless unsheltered persons in the 75 Balance of State communities to identify the most critical needs for services and types of housing.
-Generally, the most critical need identified is determined to be the ongoing need to move homeless people from the streets and emergency shelters into safe permanent housing with ongoing support services.
+Each year DHCD counts all of the homeless people reported by homeless service providers together with collected counting of homeless people on the streets by local police departments and volunteer groups.
+This is our annual Point in Time Count of homeless people in the 76 Balance of State communities to identify the most important needs for services and types of housing.
+Generally, the most important need identified is determined to be to move homeless people from the streets and emergency shelters into safe permanent housing with ongoing support services.

-- conduct street outreach to homeless people living in a place not meant for human habitation in an effort to get them into a more safe environment;
+- conduct street outreach to homeless people living in places people would not normally live (abandoned buildings, under bridges, in their cars, etc.) in an effort to get them into a more safe environment;

-- work with CoC Members in an effort to help better coordinate and not duplicate homeless services in the CoC jurisdiction.
+- work with CoC members in an effort to help better coordinate homeless services in the CoC jurisdiction.

-- maximize the number of housing units to be made available by leveraging other local and state resources to provide the services.
+- increase the number of housing units to be made available by leveraging other local and state resources to provide the services.

 Who is eligible?

-Homeless individuals and families with a disabling condition and a long term need for ongoing support services to help them get and maintain housing are eligible for Permanent Supportive Housing.
-The specific eligibility criteria varies by the type of services offered to program participants.
-Eligibility for may have been funded by HUD specifically to serve homeless veterans.
-Some were specifically funded to provide permanent supported housing to chronically homeless unaccompanied adults with a disabling condition.
+Homeless individuals and families with a disabling condition and a long term need for ongoing help to get and maintain housing are eligible for Permanent Supportive Housing.

 How Can CoC Resources Be Accessed?